Trusted-Execution/.github/profile/ask_an_expert.md

 it's loading or do modern loaders exclusivley use segments?
 Should we even consider breaking the convention?

+- What functions (if any) should be included in a mini-libc inside of each enclave?
+-- Pro: these are relatively small and would prevent a lot of inter-enclave thrashing.
+-- Pro: can access data inside an enclave (so there may be a minimum we need just to do business)

 ## The Linux ABI

 ## ELF File Formats